matter-labs/era-compiler-solidity/docs/src/04-standard-json.md

     // Only used with Solidity, and only affects Yul and EVM assembly codegen.
 For instance, with version "cancun", *solc* will produce `MCOPY` instructions, whereas with older EVM versions it will not.
     // Default: chosen by *solc*, is version-dependent.
     "evmVersion": "cancun",
-    // Optional, Deprecated, *zksolc*: Switches the *solc* codegen to EVM assembly, as by default *zksolc* has been using Yul codegen by default for historical reasons.
+    // Optional, Deprecated, zksolc: Switches the *solc* codegen to EVM assembly, as by default zksolc has been using Yul codegen by default for historical reasons.
     // Will be replaced by "codegen" and removed in the future.
     // Default: false.
     "forceEVMLA": true,
-    // Optional, *zksolc*: Enables the EraVM extensions in Solidity and Yul modes.
+    // Optional, zksolc: Enables the EraVM extensions in Solidity and Yul modes.
     // The extensions include EraVM-specific opcodes and features, such as call forwarding and usage of additional memory spaces.
     // Default: false.
     "enableEraVMExtensions": true,
     // Optional: Select the desired output.
-    // Important: *zksolc* does not support per-file and per-contract selection.
+    // Important: zksolc does not support per-file and per-contract selection.
     //
     // Available file-level options, must be listed under "*"."":
     //   ast                       AST of all source files